paultang/centermold/source/Moldflow.rst

 Mold Flow Analysis Software
 ----------------------------
-We utilize industry-leading mold flow analysis software to deliver precise and reliable insights, including:
+We utilize industry-leading software, MoldFlow, to deliver precise and reliable insights,

-- Moldflow
-- Moldex3D

 These tools allow us to simulate the injection molding process and make informed decisions to enhance mold design and part quality.